stevenwalker91/locations-on-route-experiment/README.md

 ## Next Steps

 This was purely an experiment but further down the line, I intend to use the learnings for this on a personal project where I will fully integrate with Strava and allow users to track places visited.

+I also neeed to further explore geospatial databases, how these works and whether they could perhaps further reduce computation required.
+For example, rather than querying every point in the bounding box with javascript, could I perhaps pass in a polygon of the buffered route to the database, thereby only returning matching locations and removing the need to check the locations on the client side?